An SQL text by Erland

 For cast and convert you need to use the physical type definition.
 Furthermore, SQL Server imposes no restrictions of mixing user-defined types.
 As the alternate names suggests, they are just aliases.

-There is a very old Connect item from Andrew Mackie which still is active on the new Uservoice site: Add CREATE DOMAIN command.
-(The number of votes is somewhat unimpressing, but for many years it was not possible to vote for the oldest Connect items.
-With the migration to Uservoice, this problem is gone.)
+There is a very old Connect item from Andrew Mackie which still is active on the current feedback site: Add CREATE DOMAIN command.

 This section calls for for DRI to define what first seems to be two things in opposition to each other, but in fact supplement each other quite well.